-Geranium Rozanne is such a versatile flower.
+Geranium Rozanne® is such a versatile flower.
 She grows just as beautifully in a container as she does in a flower bed or window box.
 Planting Geranium Rozanne in a container with other flowers can enhance her beauty, and create depth and contrast that will light up your garden or patio area.
 Here are 6 examples of container pairings that go well with Rozanne.

 White Container Plants

-White is a reflective colour, so including a white flower in your container plantings would help illuminate an evening in the garden.
+White is a reflective colour, so including white in your container plantings would help illuminate an evening in the garden.
 Several white flowers that take container planting well, and look stunning against the vibrant purple-blue of Rozanne are:

 Geranium (Pelargonium ‘Allure White’)